Enable Touch Friendly Size Modes in Blazor

-Syncfusion® Blazor components support two size modes: normal and touch (bigger theme).
-The following sections show how to enable them.
+Blazor components support two size modes: normal and touch (bigger theme).
+The touch mode provides larger, touch-friendly UI elements for better accessibility on touch devices.

-You can enable touch mode (bigger theme) for an application by adding the .e-bigger class in your app stylesheet (~/wwwroot/css/app.css or site.css) and applying it to the body element.
+You can enable touch mode for the entire application by adding the .e-bigger class to the body element.

 .e-bigger {